 This course examines the general law of contract and some legislation relating to:

-- Excuses for non-performance: invalidating factors - misrepresentation and misleading conduct, mistake, unconscionable conduct, illegality; termination - breach, non-fulfilment of contingent conditions, frustration)
+- Content (express terms - incorporation, express terms - interpretation, implied terms); excuses for non-performance: invalidating factors - illegality; termination - breach, non-fulfilment of contingent conditions)

 - Remedies (money awards and orders to perform)